chrisBirmingham/gryphon_nest/README.md

 ### Content

-Folder for the content of your website.
-Mustache template files are expanded to `_site/fileName/index.html` e.g. contact.mustache -> `_site/contact/index.html`, except for the `index.mustache` file which is saved as `index.html`.
-Other files are copied as is into the `_site` folder in the same folder structure they're in the content folder.
+Where you put all the content for your website.
+Mustache template files are expanded to `_site/basename/index.html` for clean URLs e.g. contact.mustache -> `_site/contact/index.html`, except for the `index.mustache` file which is saved as `index.html`.
+Other files are copied as is and in the same folder structure to the output folder.

+Gryphon will always rebuild template files but will only move asset files if they have been modified.
+If a file exists in the output folder that doesn't exist in the content folder.
+It will be deleted.

 ### Layouts

 If a `main.mustache` file exists in this folder, it will be used as the wrapper around all mustache files inside your content folder.

-An example of this file follows:
+An example of this file is:

 ```mustache
 <!DOCTYPE html>